Use one search for a whole dashboard

-- It is also tempting to build a search that returns an overwhelming number of results and fields that can cause the server to time out during the post process search.
+It is also tempting to build a search that returns an overwhelming number of results and fields.
+This can cause the server to time out during the post process search.
 Be careful when constructing the base search and the complexity of operations during post process.

 First, add the chrome and nav for your view:

 <view template="dashboard.html"> <label>Post process examples</label> <module name="AccountBar" layoutPanel="appHeader"/> <module name="AppBar" layoutPanel="navigationHeader"/> <module name="Message" layoutPanel="messaging"> <param name="filter">*</param> <param name="clearOnJobDispatch">False</param> <param name="maxSize">1</param> </module> <module name="TitleBar" layoutPanel="viewHeader"> <param name="actionsMenuFilter">dashboard</param> </module> . . . </view>

 Use the HiddenSearch or HiddenSavedSearch modules to specify the base search.

 . . . <module name="HiddenSearch" layoutPanel="panel_row2_col1" autoRun="True"> <param name="search"> index=_internal | eval event_size=len(_raw) | sistats count min(event_size) avg(event_size) max(event_size) by source sourcetype </param> . . . <!-- Add post process modules --> . . . </module>

 Post process a search

 Use the HiddenPostProcess module to process the results from your base search and feed into a results module.
 For example, this panel displays search results in a SingleValue module: